feather-design-system/feather-design-system/docs/Components/NavigationRail/README.md

 ### Slots

-- `default` this is where any menu groups that are not considered part of the `main` group should go.
+- `default` - this is where any menu groups that are not considered part of the `main` group should go.
 This content will be hidden when collapsed.
-- `main` this is where you should put `FeatherRailItem`s that are part of the `main` navigation group.
-These items will have there icon maintain visibility whilst the menu is collapsed.
+- `main` - this is where you should put `RailItem`s that are part of the `main` navigation group.
+These items will have there icon maintain visibility whilst the menu is collapsed
-- `header` this is where extra content should go that appears to the left of the expand/collapse button.
-This content will be hidden when collapsed.
+- `header` - this is where extra content should go that appears to the left of the expand/collapse button.
+This content will be hidden when collapsed

 ### data-ref-ids

-- `feather-navigation-rail-expand` button that triggers expand/collapse.
+- `feather-navigation-rail-expand` - button that triggers expand/collapse
-- `feather-navigation-rail-main` nav that contains the main navigation.
+- `feather-navigation-rail-main` - nav that contains the main navigation

-## FeatherRailGroup
+## RailGroup

 ### Props